 What you can do next:

-Send this letter (here) to your country representatives!
-You will find them here.
+You can find the list of country representatives here.
 You can also send it to politicians and civil servants working with conservation policies in your country, as well as environmental organisations.

 Please register here to let us stay in touch with you regarding this initiative!